Model Domain Specific Language (DSL)

 The cls.extends

-clause is used to model entities when the class is a subclass of the provided class name.
+clause is used to model entities when the class is a subclass

 Example: